User guide

 The draw can display the following outcome tags under a player or team name:

-- Walkover — the opponent wins because the other side could not play (no-show, illness before start, or withdrawal after the draw).
+• Walkover — the opponent wins because the other side could not play (no-show, illness before start, withdrawal after the draw, or repeated failure to respond when scheduling before a deadline).
 Often applied automatically when someone withdraws from a locked event.

 Pickup games